benw126/benw126.github.io/index.md

 ---
 # About Me

 I graduated in the Class of 2024 from the University of Hong Kong (HKU) with a Bachelor of Science in Mathematics.
 I am currently working as a researcher at Koi Investment Partners, specializing in AI and machine learning.
-In my spare time, I am a crypto quant trader.
+In my spare time, I am a crypto quant.

 # Dorje Algo